hannesdatta/course-dprep/slides/dprep.md

 ::: notes

-prototyped some content with managers, but now... release to students
+* prototyped some content with managers, but now... release to students
+* talk about how dPrep and oDCM differ (and how students may benefit from taking both courses).
+Why R and Python (rather than just one of them)?

 :::